marigold-dev/training-dapp-2/README.md

    └──────────────────────┴────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
    ```

-## Do an inter contract call
+## Do an inter-contract call

-To keep things simple, 2 versions of the same smart contract are deployed to simulate inter-contract call and get the feedback message (cf. [sequence diagram](#poke-and-get-feedback-sequence-diagram)).
+To keep things simple, 2 versions of the same smart contract are deployed to simulate inter-contract calls and get the feedback message (cf. [sequence diagram](#poke-and-get-feedback-sequence-diagram)).

 Create a new poke function `PokeAndGetFeedback: (other : address)` with a second part function `PokeAndGetFeedbackCallback: (feedback : returned_feedback)` as a callback.
-Calling a contract is asynchronous, this is the reason it is done in two times.
+Calling a contract is asynchronous, this is the reason it is done two times.

 The function to call on the second contract is `GetFeedback: (contract_callback: oracle_param)` and returns a feedback message.